 - Continued enrollment in an engineering or computer science major

-- Earning a grade of B or higher in math courses
+- Earning a grade of B or higher in all first-year math courses and passing Math 170 (Calculus I) by the end of their second semester

-- Earning a grade of B or higher in the ENGR 118/119 sequence
+- Earning a grade of B or higher in all SAGE Scholars courses

 - Active participation in SAGE Scholars activities